 When a pet loses its owner through situations like these, they often become a casualty of the system.
 Many organizations exist to help ease the number of pets that go into shelters, but too many aren’t reached resulting in surrender to a shelter.

-Because we are passionate about healing grief in pets, we plan to fundraise in order to purchase a 5-bedroom modular home to be placed on our 50-acre property.
+Because we are passionate about healing pet grief, we plan to expand to provide sanctuary to more pets who are experiencing despair.
+One idea is to purchase a 5-bedroom modular home to be placed on our 50-acre property.
 We selected a modular home for a couple of reasons.
 1) it is nearly move-in ready 2) in the event the nonprofit seeks to transfer off our property, this can be done relatively easily by moving the modular home to another location.
 This endeavor is called Hope Housing and will utilize the same model as the Revelation Gardens sanctuary for rescue-pet care.
-Residents will listen to soothing music, watch nature videos and other breed specific programing, explore the property, and engage in play or spend time on their own as they desire.
+Residents will listen to soothing music, watch nature videos and other breed specific programming, explore the property, and engage in play or spend time on their own as they desire.

 Pet owners can secure a spot in our upcoming Hope Housing to ensure their pet has a safe, beautiful, permanent home for the rest of their lives.
 If you would like your pet to live with us contact Revelation Gardens for further information.